tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - If the value is "esni_retry_request", the client proceeds with the handshake, verifying the certificate against ESNIKeys.public_name as described in
   {{verify-public-name}}.
+If verification or the handshake fails, the client MUST return a failure to calling application.
+It MUST NOT use the retry keys as described below.

-If the handshake completes successfully, the client MUST abort the connection with an "esni_required" alert.
+  Otherwise, when the handshake completes successfully with the public name verified, the client MUST abort the connection with an "esni_required" alert.
+  The client can then regard the ESNI keys as securely replaced by the server.

-  The client then processes the "retry_keys" field from the server's "encrypted_server_name" extension.
+  It processes the "retry_keys" field from the server's "encrypted_server_name" extension.
 If one of the values used a version known to the client, the client SHOULD retry the handshake with a new transport connection, using that value to encrypt the SNI.
 If no value is applicable, the client SHOULD retry with ESNI disabled.

-  The client MUST NOT use the server-provided retry keys until the handshake completes successfully.
-On success, it MUST NOT overwrite the DNS-provided keys with the retry keys.
-It MUST use the retry keys at most once and continue offering DNS-provided keys for subsequent connections.
-This avoids introducing a tracking vector, should a malicious server present client-specific retry keys.
+  These retry keys may only be applied to the retry connection.
+The client MUST continue to use the previously cached keys for subsequent connections.
+This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry keys to identify clients.

 - If the field contains any other value, the client MUST abort the connection with an "illegal_parameter" alert.